A Guide to Physical Therapy for Knee Pain

 - If needed, place something under your heel that makes it easier to slide, such as a plastic bag (if you're on carpet) or a towel (if you're on hardwood)

-Bridges are a great way to target the hamstrings and glutes, while also promoting full knee range of motion.
+Bridges are a great way to target the hamstrings and glutes (hip muscles) while promoting full knee range of motion.

 - Start by lying on your back with feet flat on the ground and knees bent to about 90 degrees